rbe549/rbe549.github.io/project2.md

 <a name='ph2'></a>
 ## 5. Phase 2: Deep Learning Approach
-For this phase, we'll run an off-the-shelf model to obtain face fiducials using deep learning.
+For this phase, we'll run an off-the-shelf model to obtain face depth and facial landmarks using deep learning (not for detecting facial landmarks alone).
 We think that implementing this part is fairly trivial and is left as a fun exercise if you want some programming practice (you are not graded for the implementation of the network).
-We'll use the code from [this paper](https://arxiv.org/abs/1803.07835), which implements a supervised encoder-decoder model to obtain the full 3D mesh of the face.
-We recommend you to read the paper for more details.
-The code from the paper can be found [here](https://github.com/YadiraF/PRNet).
-Your task is to setup the code and run to obtain face fiducials/full 3D mesh.
+We'll use the code from [this paper](https://arxiv.org/abs/2009.09960) and [this paper](https://arxiv.org/abs/1804.01005), which implements a supervised encoder-decoder model to obtain the full 3D mesh of the face.
+We recommend you to read the papers for more details.
+The code from the paper can be found [here](https://github.com/cleardusk/3DDFA).
+Your task is to setup the code and run to obtain face fiducials/full 3D depth/mesh.
 Use this output to perform face replacement as before.
+Note that you have to be a little more creative here to use the entire mesh and we look forward to your solutions (please explain this in your report in detail).
 Feel free to use as much code as you want from last part/phase.
 Present a detailed comparison of both the traditional methods (triangulation and TPS) along with the deep learning method.

 <a name='testset'></a>
 ## 6. Notes about Test Set